philipsahli/django-golive/README.md

 For the most common configurations you have to create a virtualenv, setup a database, install python-modules from pip and setup a webserver in front of a WSGI-process.

-All these steps is doing django-golive for you.
+All these steps does django-golive for you.
 All you have to do is to prepare your project, which takes less than 5 minutes.
-Then you are ready to enjoy django-golive and won't repeat yourself anymore!
+Then you are ready to enjoy django-golive and repeat yourself even less!

 What brings django-golive?
 --------------------------